 During your degree, you’ll encounter people working in a range of organisations in the creative and cultural industries, such as publishing houses, literary agencies, charities, museums and heritage sites, advertising and marketing agencies.
 You’ll leave with a portfolio of work and experience that demonstrates the practical and professional skills, habits and ways of thinking that you’ve learned – which are highly valued by employers.

-and #1 in the South West for Creative Writing Graduate Prospects – Outcomes (Complete University Guide, 2024)
+and #1 in the South West for Graduate Prospects in English (Guardian University Guide 2025)

 Why choose this combination?